-Get Movie Trailer Views On YouTube
+Get More Views On YouTube

 1. Include The Title Of Your Film: When it comes to movie marketing, the goal is to make your movie memorable.
-As your film builds buzz, you increase the odds the someone will remember your film, and then search for it online.
-Including your film title as part of your YouTube video title can improve the chances people find your trailer.
+As your film builds buzz, you increase the odds the someone will remember your movie and then search for it online.
+For example, if you are promoting your trailer on YouTube, including your film title as part of your YouTube video title can improve people’s chances of finding your work.

 2. Include The Genre Of Your Film: When people randomly search for movies online, they often use generic terms.
 You could anticipate this by including additional info about your genre.
 Let’s say you made a horror movie called Trauma Therapy.
 You might test a video title like this: “Trauma Therapy Horror Movie.”